Cougar and Safety Tips

 - Check with the local park office about sightings before your trip

 - If you stumble upon kittens, leave the area immediately as the female will be close and defend her young

 - Do NOT RUN!

 - Face the cougar and back away slowly.
 Sudden movement or flight may trigger an instinctive attack.

-- Yell, speak loudly and firmly, throw rocks.
-Convince the animal that you are a threat, not easy pray
+- Yell, speak loudly and firmly and throw rocks.
+Convince the animal that you are a threat, not easy prey

 - Give him an avenue of escape

 - If the cat attacks fight back.
 Many people have survived cougar attacks by fighting back with anything they had, including rocks, sticks, fists, etc.